animal-tree/Writing-stuff/Stuff27-Fire.md

 Making, further detail on my reasoning, somewhat dangerous to proliferate, depending on the context and wisdom of the audience.

 A culture that respects nature would not make atomic bombs.
+Goal: respect nature.

 ---